spp1991/Nomster/README.md

 - Enabling restaurnat owners/users to create/update/delete restaurant pages, uploading photos  for user to visualize the place and geolocation feature of Google Maps to convert address into latitudes and longitudes and locate the restaurant on a Map
 - Allowing visitors to provide reviews on the restaurant
 - Profile page for users showing restaurant created/comments posted
+- Alerting creator of restaurant profile through email about the comments being posted on the restaurant

 Technical details of the app is as follows :